4dn-dcic/tibanna/docs/simple_example.rst

 Docker image
 ++++++++++++

 We already have a public docker image for this (``duplexa/md5:v2``) that contains script ``run.sh``.
 You can find it on Docker Hub: https://hub.docker.com/r/duplexa/md5/.
-If you want to use this public image, you can skip the following.
+If you want to use this public image, you can skip the following steps.

 To create your own, first you need to install docker on your (local) machine.